Red Jamie Cable Knit Fingerless Mittens Pattern

 I love seeing your finished projects.

-If you enjoyed making the beret, I’d love to see yours on Instagram, be sure to tag me @handylittleme or #handylittleme.
+If you enjoyed making the beret, I’d love to see yours on Instagram, tag me @handylittleme or #handylittleme.

 I’d love to see your work!